Symposium structure.

 Leading up to the convening of “Then You Don’t Want Me,” organizers will circulate weekly writing prompts to encourage free writing, spontaneous thinking, and meditation on the themes and questions of the symposium before we meet one another.

-This convening also places value on genre-bending modes of thinking and writing and takes particular inspiration from the “bocados” mode of engagement, pioneered by the “viscerality” issues of GLQ, which encouraged short-form deep-dive (small, tasty), creatively multi-genre reflections in response to an organizing theme.
-As such, day two of the program includes a “lightning talk” panel which will be an open all attendees to share 5 minutes or less of extemporaneous writing and reflection without advanced sign-up.
+This convening also places value on genre-bending modes of thinking and writing and takes particular inspiration from the bocados mode of engagement featured in GLQ’s double issue on viscerality which encouraged short-form, deep-dive, and creatively multi-genre reflections in response to an organizing theme.
+Day two of the program includes a “lightning talk” session open all attendees to share 5 minutes or less of extemporaneous writing and reflection without advanced sign-up.
 This format encourages spontaneous decisions to share.